THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Akaei 赤鱏 Stingray This fish is rarer, but when eaten it may be accompanied by ponzu sauce.
 The Skate Fish – a relative – is also not highly regarded, but is becoming more prevalent.
 It is called Eihire or Ei-Hire.

 Akagai 赤貝 Red Clam or Bloody Clam It is typically available in the winter, spring and summer.
 Like all clams it is high in texture and, therefore, chewy.
 Akagai is also called Ark Shell or Blood Cockles.
 Aka-gai is quite easy to identify as it looks like a wilted flower, of course, once it is taken out of its shell.
 The taste is sweeter than most clams.
 It might be served vinegared and could be a sushi or sashimi.
 It is called ‘red,’ but the colour is more typically off-orange.
 Akagai is sometimes called Tama or ‘ball’ owing to its round shape.
 The stringy attachments of the akagai, which are sometimes called its legs, are called Himo ひも.
-One might read warning about this clam as they may contain hepatitis A owing to the depth and low oxygen environment where they habitate.
+One might read warnings about this clam as they may contain hepatitis A owing to the depth and low oxygen environment where they habitate.
+Akagai stems from Miyagi prefecture and China.

 Akamachi アカマチ Ruby Snapper This Snapper has a lighter shade of red on its scales.
 It is Hamadai outside Okinawa.